 Diana Rodriguez has over fourteen years of experience as a lobbyist advocating in the areas of education, water, and local government issues at both the state and local level.

-Ms. Rodriguez joined Ek, Sunkin & Bai, one of Los Angeles top lobbying firms, in 2016.
-Her responsibilities encompassed the Long Beach area where she expanded the company’s access to new clients and better serve existing clients by working with community leaders and elected officials.
+Diana joined Ek, Sunkin & Bai, one of the top lobbying firms in Los Angeles, in 2016.
+Her responsibilities encompassed the Long Beach area where she expanded the company’s access to new clients and better served existing clients by working closely with civic leaders and elected officials.

-Ms. Rodriguez is a graduate of California State University at Los Angeles with a Bachelor of Science in Criminal Justice and a Juris Doctorate from University of West Los Angeles School of Law.
-She is also a graduate of the HOPE Leadership Institute class of 2003.
+Diana is a graduate of California State University at Los Angeles, where she earned her Bachelor of Science in Criminal Justice.
+She went on to earn her Juris Doctorate from the School of Law at the University of West Los Angeles.
+Diana is an alumna of the HOPE Leadership Institute class of 2003.

 Julissa Gomez - Vice President

-Julissa Gomez administers a statewide affordable housing trust fund for the California Association of Realtors (CAR).
-Prior to joining the California Association of Realtors, she was the Statewide Advocacy Manager for the American Lung Association in California, working on tobacco control and air quality issues throughout the state for California.
+Julissa Gomez administers a statewide affordable housing trust fund for the California Association of Realtors.
+Prior to joining the California Association of Realtors, she was the Statewide Advocacy Manager for the American Lung Association in California, where she worked on tobacco control and air quality issues throughout the state of California.

-She also directed outreach efforts for Interethnica, working on several state projects, including Energy Upgrade California, High Speed Railway, San Francisco General Elections, and Clean Power San Francisco.
-In addition, she served as campaign director for MomsRising, advocating for family-friendly policies, including the Affordable Care Act, and Equal Pay Legislation.
-Julissa has over 10 years of experience in policy, public affairs, government relations and communications having worked with several non-profit and private sector organizations such as the Center for Justice and Accountability, Amnesty International USA, and Jungle Communications.
+Julissa previously directed outreach efforts for Interethnica, working on several state projects, including Energy Upgrade California, High Speed Railway, San Francisco General Elections, and Clean Power San Francisco.
+In addition, she served as campaign director for MomsRising, where she advocated for family-friendly policies like the Affordable Care Act and equal pay legislation.
+Julissa has over 10 years of experience in public policy, public affairs, government relations and communications, including with several non-profit and private sector organizations such as the Center for Justice and Accountability, Amnesty International USA, and Jungle Communications.